 Do this all by listening to some peppy music using the in-console speakers that have an MP3 input port.

 Nautilus R614 also provides you some interesting features, including a media tray, a USB charging port, and an adjustable fan to cool you down while working out.

-The seat is also adjustable using the sliding seat rail system and also keeps you safe with its solid locking facility.
+The seat is adjustable using the sliding seat rail system and suitable for tall and big people.
+This heavy-duty recumbent bike also keeps you safe with its solid locking facility.

 Exercise comfortably as the machine is ergonomically designed with a vented seatback.

 - 20 different resistance levels and 22 different exercise programs

 - Achieve goals using the Goal Track functionality